Zabaan School for Languages

 Dari, Persian, Arabic, and Braj Bhasha is also available.

 History

 Zabaan was established in August 2009 by Ali Taqi and his former student Christoph Dusenbery, both United States citizens, who had been teaching Hindi in Seattle.
 They saw a need for a quality language institute in New Delhi to cater to expatriates living there for work.
 The initial business goal was to provide only Hindi language instruction starting with 25 students.
 After some time the institute began offering classes in Urdu, Sanskrit, and Pashto.
-The school offers classes on reading and writing Nastaliq, the Urdu alphabet.
+The school offers classes on reading and writing the Urdu alphabet.
 The interest in Urdu matches a rising demand to understand Urdu use in Bollywood and to appreciate Urdu poetry.